akirak/counsel-org-clock/README.md

 ### counsel-org-clock-goto

 There is also `counsel-org-clock-goto` command.
+It behaves as follows:

-Without a prefix argument, this command lets you jump to the active clock.
-With a universal prefix argument (`C-u`), it runs `counsel-org-clock-history`, which lets you browse your clock history.
+- Without a prefix argument, this command lets you jump to the active clock.
+- With a universal prefix argument (`C-u`), it calls `counsel-org-clock-context`.
+- With two universal prefix arguments (`C-u C-u`), it runs `counsel-org-clock-history`, which lets you browse your clock history.
+- With three universal prefix arguments (`C-u C-u C-u`), it runs `counsel-org-clock-history` with an argument.
+That is, it lets you browse the clock history after rebuilding it from `org-agenda-files`.

 You can also customize what this command does when there is no active clock.
 If you set `counsel-org-clock-goto-fallback-function` to a function, the command calls the function when there is no active clock.